numerique-gouv/moncomptepro-test-client/README.md

 Available env variables and there default values are listed [here](.env).

-You can use the app-test.moncomptepro.beta.gouv.fr oidc provider with the following client configuration:
+You can use the app-sandbox.moncomptepro.beta.gouv.fr oidc provider with the following client configuration:

 ```yaml
 client_id: client_id